jundalisay/superblist/content/en/research/descartes/world/chapter-11.md

 title: "What Gives Objects Their Weight?"
 weight: 24
 image: "/covers/world.jpg"
-description: "The whole mass of the Earth is caused by the presence of the moon, and also about some particular things that depend on that motion"
+description: "The whole mass of the Earth is caused by the presence of the moon, and also about some particular things"
 contributors: ['Rene Descartes']
 icon: "/icons/descartes.png"
 ---